openshift/enhancements/enhancements/baremetal/debuggability-of-baremetal-ipi-deployment.md

 #### Bootstrap Failures

-The bootstrap runs a couple of baremetal-specific services, including Ironic and a utility that populates hardware details for the control plane hosts.
+The bootstrap host runs some baremetal-specific services including Ironic and a utility that populates hardware details for the control plane hosts.